coin-or/GAMSlinks/README.md

 If a GAMS system is found in the search path, it will automatically be found by the GAMSlinks configure script.
 Alternatively you can provide a path with the `--with-gams` option of configure.

+The configure call also supports the VPATH feature, so you can compile the code in a different place than the one where the source code is located.

 ### 4. Installation of solvers in your GAMS system